stdlibdoh/fb-sprint-1/README.md

 ### Reading

+In this section, we'll learn what Git is and how you'll be using it to complete the rest of these sprints in this project.

 * [Understanding the Git Workflow](https://guides.github.com/introduction/flow/)

     * This explain what the Git Workflow is, and what your workflow will be once you start fully taking advantage of Git to work collaboratively in a team